ruihong123/TimberSaw/README.md

 ## TimberSaw: LSM Indexing for RDMA-Enabled Disaggregated Memory

 **TimberSaw is the first highly optimized LSM-tree for RDMA-enabled disaggregated memory.
-The code base is based on [LevelDB](https://github.com/google/leveldb) and implementsome effective optimizations from [RocksDB](https://github.com/facebook/rocksdb)**
+The code base is based on [LevelDB](https://github.com/google/leveldb) and implement some effective optimizations from [RocksDB](https://github.com/facebook/rocksdb)**

 Authors: Ruihong Wang (wang4996@purdue.edu)